C/1861 J1 (Tebbutt)

-The Great Comet of 1861, formally designated C/1861 J1 and 1861 II, is a long-period comet that was visible to the naked eye for approximately 3 months.
-It was categorized as a great comet—one of the eight greatest comets of the 19th century.
+The Great Comet of 1861, formally designated as C/1861 J1 and 1861 II, is a long-period comet that was visible to the naked eye for approximately 3 months.
+It was categorized as a great comet—one of the eight brightest comets of the 19th century.

+Discovery and observations

 It was discovered by John Tebbutt of Windsor, New South Wales, Australia, on May 13, 1861, with an apparent magnitude of +4, a month before perihelion (June 12).
 It was not visible in the northern hemisphere until June 29, but it arrived before word of the comet's discovery.

 On June 29, 1861, Comet C/1861 J1 passed 11.5 degrees (23 Sun-widths) from the Sun.
 On the following day, June 30, 1861, the comet made its closest approach to the Earth at a distance of 0.1326 AU.
 During the Earth close approach, the comet was estimated to be between magnitude 0 and −2 with a tail of over 90 angular degrees.
-As a result of forward scattering, C/1861 J1 even cast shadows at night (Schmidt 1863; Marcus 1997).
+As a result of forward scattering, C/1861 J1 even cast shadows at night (Schmidt 1863).
 During the night of June 30 – July 1, 1861, the famed comet observer J. F. Julius Schmidt watched in awe as the great comet C/1861 J1 cast shadows on the walls of the Athens Observatory.
 The comet may have interacted with the Earth in an almost unprecedented way.
 For two days, when the comet was at its closest, the Earth was actually within the comet's tail, and streams of cometary material converging towards the distant nucleus could be seen.

 By the middle of August, the comet was no longer visible to the naked eye, but it was visible in telescopes until May 1862.

+Orbit

+Previous apparitions

-An elliptical orbit with a period of about 400 years was calculated, which would indicate a previous appearance about the middle of the 15th century, and a return in the 23rd century.
-Ichiro Hasegawa and Shuichi Nakano suggest that this comet is identical with C/1500 H1 that came to perihelion on April 20, 1500 (based on 5 observations).
+An elliptical orbit with a period of about 409 years was calculated by Heinrich Kreutz for his doctorate dissertation in 1880, which would indicate a previous appearance about the middle of the 15th century, and a return in the 23rd century.
+In 1995, Ichiro Hasegawa and Shuichi Nakano suggest that this comet (based on 5 observations) is identical with C/1500 H1, which was first observed on 7 May 1500.
+Further calculations by Branham in 2014 later refined the comet's orbital period into 364.96±0.51 years, taking planetary perturbations into account, which further supported the link that the comets of 1500 and 1861 were indeed the same object.